-The Ministry of Foreign Affairs of Ukraine demanded that the Kremlin to let all the citizens of Ukraine who are illegally detained or sentenced in the territory of Crimea, Russia and the occupied areas of Donbas.
+The Ministry of Foreign Affairs of Ukraine has demanded that the Kremlin let out all the citizens of Ukraine who are illegally detained or sentenced in the territory of Crimea, Russia and the occupied areas of Donbas.

 "The aggressor state continues to ignore its obligations under the Minsk agreements on the exchange of hostages and illegally detained persons on the "all for all" principle.
 While six prisoners have returned to Ukraine, their number has not decreased, but rather increased.
 We are aware of politically motivated detention of at least 17 Ukrainians in the territory of the occupier.
 Even more of our compatriots have been wrongly arrested and being detained in the occupied Crimean peninsula.
 More than a hundred of Ukrainians are contained in appalling conditions by Russian-terrorist forces in the occupied regions of Donetsk and Luhansk regions," Foreign Ministry said a release on 29 December.